TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-20-4-emotional-reasons-why-I-quit-my-twitter.md

 ---

 Before I started this article, I read
 [I Quit Twitter And My Life Got Better.
 Here's Why I'm Going Back](http://www.forbes.com/sites/laurenorsini/2015/11/11/i-quit-twitter-and-my-life-got-better-heres-why-im-going-back).
-In the article Lauren describes what was it like to have 1 week without Twitter and why she got back.
-If you use Twitter, read it too.
+In the article Lauren describes **what was it like to have 1 week without Twitter and why she got back**.
+If you use Twitter, I recommend you reading it.
 There are some great insights on autopilot behavior.

+Now here is my story...

-So, I felt bad using Twitter last few months.
-I wasn't sure if I really want to quit Twitter, so I tried small experiments:
+I felt bad using Twitter last few months. **I wasn't sure** if I really want to quit Twitter.

+### I Tried Small Experiments Hoping To Get Better

 - I un-followed people down to zero.
 - I limited my time there to 10 minutes in the evening.